AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 The following arguments are optional.

-`-i` or `--ignoreCache` ignores the cached organization, project, and workspace, which allows you to create a mesh in a different workspace.
+`-i` or `--ignoreCache` ignores the cached organization, project, and workspace, which allows you to make new selections.
 You can also manually [modify the cache](../basic/work-with-mesh.md#projects-and-workspaces).

 #### Example